Saturday, December 21, 2024

 Date: Oct 31st

-Meaning: This is the final harvest Sabbat, and it’s connection with the dead and their walking the earth paid a large contribution to our modern practices of Halloween.
+Meaning: This is the final harvest Sabbat, and its connection with the dead and their walking the earth made a large contribution to our modern practices of Halloween.
 This is recognized as the time to recognize those who have died, and many recognize this as the death of the Sun God, and the beginning of his journey to the land of the dead and back, where he will be reborn on Yule.

 See Also: